CV Link History

-Gary was a USAF pilot in Vietnam, is a retired American Airlines Captain, lives in Rancho Mirage with his wife Shirley, and has 2 children and 5 grandkids.
+Gary was a USAF pilot in Vietnam, is a retired American Airlines Captain, lives in Rancho Mirage with his wife Shirley, and has two children and five grandkids.

-Jim an avid bicyclist, had his first bike ride on a neighbor’s new bike in 1950 when he was seven years old.
-He loved the freedom it gave him and then his parents bought him a three speed Hercules English road bike.
+Jim, an avid bicyclist, had his first bike ride on a neighbor’s new bike in 1950, when he was seven years old.
+He loved the freedom it gave him and then his parents bought him a three-speed Hercules, English road bike.
 He rode it everywhere in the south Los Angeles area until he got his driver’s permit at 15 ½.
-10 ½ years later, after a stint in the Army in Vietnam and as a student at Cal State Long Beach, his wife bought him a new Raleigh 10 speed road bike.
+Ten and a half years later, after a stint in the Army in Vietnam and as a student at Cal State Long Beach, his wife bought him a new Raleigh 10-speed, road bike.
 He loved the freedom it gave him.
-He commuted to work and school on his bike and in 1975 upgraded to a beautiful Motebecane 10 speed road bike and continued his commuting and recreational riding.
-Upon retiring in 2006 he upgraded again to his current Trek 1600 and rides recreationally whenever he can.
+He commuted to work and school on his bike and in 1975 upgraded to a beautiful Motobecane 10-speed, road bike and continued his commuting and recreational riding.
+Upon retiring in 2006, he upgraded again to his current Trek 1600 and rides recreationally whenever he can.
 He hosts a cycling blog: http://desertroadkill.blogspot.com/ and advocates for safe cycling in the Coachella Valley.
-He is consistently amazed at how hard a two or three hour drive in a car can be when compared to the joy he experiences on a two or three hour bike ride in our beautiful desert.
+He is consistently amazed at how hard a two or three-hour drive in a car can be when compared to the joy he experiences on a two or three-hour bike ride in our beautiful desert.

-Mary has been coming to the desert for about 20 years, and has been waiting desperately for an off road, paved trail to go from one end of the valley to the other.
-She has lived in the midwest, south, and now the west and seen the advantages of cities that provide resources encouraging active, healthy lifestyles.
-A “hiker with a biking problem”, Mary is a hike leader and on the Executive Council of the Coachella Valley Hiking Club, and a member of Friends of the Desert Mountains.
-Living part time in Park City, Utah, Mary also volunteers for the Wasatch Mountain Hiking Club and other non-profit organizations.
+Mary has been coming to the desert for about 20 years and has been waiting desperately for an off-road, paved trail to go from one end of the valley to the other.
+She has lived in the Midwest, South, and now the West and has witnessed the advantages of cities that provide resources encouraging active, healthy lifestyles.
+A “hiker with a biking problem,” Mary is a hike leader and on the Executive Council of the Coachella Valley Hiking Club and a member of Friends of the Desert Mountains.
+Living part time in Park City, Utah, Mary also volunteers for the Wasatch Mountain Hiking Club and other nonprofit organizations.

 Mary’s professional career included management consulting, training and development, and human resource management.
 She recently retired as the Vice President of Human Resources for a medical device company.
 Mary can be reached at her personal email.

 Ernie Smith, Treasurer

-Ernie spent the bulk of his life in the Pacific Northwest, having moved to the Coachella Valley in 2010 to retire.
+Ernie spent the bulk of his life in the Pacific Northwest, then he moved to the Coachella Valley in 2010 to retire.
 His professional life was spent mostly as Controller of University Volkswagen Audi in Seattle, having retired after 25 years.
 Having always been impressed with and a frequent user of the Burke-Gilman Trail in King County, he was instantly excited about the prospects of a 50 mile car-free trail between Desert Hot Springs and the Salton Sea.
 He has only returned to biking since retiring.
-In addition, finding a place to ride where he did not have to always be competing with cars made biking irresistible.
-He has since become much more comfortable co-existing with cars and biking on the highways, but feels the CV/Link in a worthy project to support.
-He feels the future of tourism in the Coachella Valley will transition from a golf focus toward more environmental, space, and water friendly activities like biking, walking, hiking, and running; plus all the activities enabled by the revival of the Salton Sea.
+In addition, finding a place to ride where he did not have to always be competing with cars, made biking irresistible.
+He has since become much more comfortable co-existing with cars and biking on the highways, but believes the CV/Link is a worthy project to support.
+He feels the future of tourism in the Coachella Valley will transition from a golf focus toward more environmental, space, and water friendly activities, such as biking, walking, hiking, and running; plus all the activities enabled by the revival of the Salton Sea.